fortrabbit/docs/18.tips/https-troubleshooting.md

 ---
-reviewed:      2023-07-22
+reviewed:  2023-08-09 09:56:23
-title:         HTTPS issues
+title:     HTTPS troubleshooting
+naviTitle: HTTPS troubleshooting
 excerpt:   Debugging SSL/TLS errors
 lead:      Are you seeing a certificate error in the browser?
 This article aims to help developers troubleshooting such errors.
 ---

-We provide free Let's Encrypt certificates for all domains.
+Let's Encrypt certificates are provided for all domains.
+See the [HTTPS article](/14.concepts/4.https.md) for general features and configuration.

-### Review certificates in the browser
+## Review certificates in the browser

 To troubleshoot TLS/SSL issues, it's often helpful to view the certificate in the browser.
 In Chrome and Firefox you can: